CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

 Artificial Intelligence (AI) can help simplify translation between languages, helping to remove barriers to communication across countries and cultures.

 To test the capabilities of the Azure AI Translator service, we'll take a look at it in action in the Azure Portal.
-The same principles and functionality apply in real-world solutions, such as websites or phone apps.
+The same principles and functionality apply to real-world solutions, such as websites or phone apps.

 ## Lab objectives